Matthew Broderick

 BirthdayMar 21, 1962

-Broderick has won two Tony Awards, one for Best Featured Actor in a Play for Brighton Beach Memoirs (1983), and one for Best Actor in a Musical for How to Succeed in Business Without Really Trying (1995).
-In 2001, he starred in Mel Brooks' musical comedy The Producers alongside Nathan Lane.
-He later reunited with Lane in the Broadway revival of Terrence McNally's showbiz comedy It's Only a Play (2014).
-In 2013, Broderick starred in the Broadway musical Nice Work If You Can Get It, which was nominated for the Grammy Award for Best Musical Theater Album.
-As of 2024, he remains the youngest winner of the Tony Award for Best Featured Actor in a Play.
+On stage, he has won two Tony Awards, the first Best Featured Actor in a Play for the Neil Simon play Brighton Beach Memoirs (1983) and the second for Best Actor in a Musical for the musical comedy How to Succeed in Business Without Really Trying (1995).
+He starred alongside Nathan Lane in the musical comedy The Producers (2001), the revival The Odd Couple (2005), the showbiz comedy It's Only a Play (2014).
+He starred in the Broadway musical Nice Work If You Can Get It (2013) which was nominated for the Grammy Award for Best Musical Theater Album.

 Biography from the Wikipedia article Matthew Broderick.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.